Marvelous Metals: Surveying the Circumgalactic Medium of Simulated Dwarf Galaxies: Physical Properties of the CGM

-These plots show the mass-weighted probability density for all gas particles around galaxies of the corresponding mass and within $0.15 -1.0R_{200c}$.
+The phase diagrams in the top row Figure \ref{fig:CGMPhases_Profiles} show the mass-weighted probability density for all gas particles around galaxies of the corresponding mass and within $0.15 -1.0R_{200c}$.
 The orange dashed line shows the median virial temperature for the galaxy mass bin, and black dashed curves show lines of constant pressure at $10^{-17}, 10^{-16}, 10^{-15}$ Ba.

 In the highest mass galaxies, we find a substantial fraction of mass in a cool and dense phase ($n_{gas}\sim10^{-3}$ cm$^{-3}$, $T\sim10^4$ K) and a warmer, more diffuse phase.
 This bimodality is consistent with theoretical expectations for higher-mass galaxies \citep[e.g., TNG50: see Figure 6 of][]{2020MNRAS.498.2391N} and existing work on lower-mass galaxies \citep[e.g., FIRE: see Figure 11 of ][]{DwarfCGM_in_FIRE}, in which the cooler gas is photoionized and the warmer component is a virialized component.
 Furthermore, the virialized component is largely comprised of low-metallicity gas, likely due to dilution from pristine IGM accretion, as shown in the radial profiles described below.